-- On Thursday, initial responses to the topic will be due. - By Sunday, you will have read several peers' posts and responded to at least two.
+- On the third day of the week, initial responses to the topic will be due. - By the fifth day of the week, you will have read several peers' posts and responded to at least two.

 All posts and responses will be due by 11:55 PM on the due date.